PengBingming/GraphMed/README.md

 If you were ready for needed packages, You may now run each shiny app with just one command in R:

-1、Run a Shiny application from location：
+1、Run a Shiny application locally：
 download the GraphMed files from github to your own PC.

 library("shiny")